Gaza war

-The war has resulted in a humanitarian crisis in Gaza.
-Israel's tightened blockade cut off basic necessities, causing a severe hunger crisis and imminent to confirmed famine as of October 2025.
-By early 2025, Israel had caused unprecedented destruction in Gaza and made large parts uninhabitable, leveling entire cities and destroying hospitals, religious and cultural landmarks, educational facilities, agricultural land, and cemeteries.
-Gazan journalists, health workers, aid workers and other members of civil society have been detained, tortured and killed.
-Altogether, Israel has detained thousands of Palestinians from Gaza and the West Bank without charge since the start of the war.
-Nearly all of the strip's 2.3 million Palestinian population have been forcibly displaced.
+The war has resulted in significant humanitarian costs.
+A tightened blockade by Israel cut off basic necessities, which led to a partial famine.
+Around 90% of Gaza's civilian infrastructure has been destroyed and essential services, including water, electricity, and sanitation, have been severely disrupted; large parts are uninhabitable, with most hospitals, religious and cultural landmarks, and educational facilities destroyed.
+Gazan journalists, health workers, aid workers and other members of civil society have been detained, tortured, and killed.
+Israel has detained thousands of Palestinians from Gaza and the West Bank since the start of the war.
+Nearly all of the strip's 2.3 million Palestinians have been forcibly displaced.
 Over 100,000 Israelis were internally displaced at the height of the conflict.
 The first day was the deadliest in Israel's history, and the war is the deadliest for Palestinians in the broader conflict.

-A wide consensus of scholarship has concluded that Israel is committing genocide in Gaza.
-(Note: Attributed to multiple references:) The UN Commission of Inquiry on the Occupied Palestinian Territory concluded that four of the five acts of genocide have been committed.
+In September 2025, the UN Commission of Inquiry on the Occupied Palestinian Territory concluded that four of the five acts of genocide as defined by the Genocide Convention had been committed in Gaza since 7 October 2023.
 A case accusing Israel of genocide is being reviewed by the International Court of Justice.
 Experts and human rights organizations have also stated that Israel and Hamas have committed other war crimes.
-The International Criminal Court has issued arrest warrants for Benjamin Netanyahu, Yoav Gallant and Mohammed Deif, though Deif's was withdrawn after he was killed by an Israeli airstrike.
+Some have described the 7 October attacks as a genocide or genocidal massacre of Israelis.
 Torture and sexual violence have been committed both by Palestinian militant groups and by Israeli forces.

 Israel has received extensive military and diplomatic support from the United States.
-The war has reverberated regionally, with Axis of Resistance groups across several Arab countries and Iran clashing with the US and Israel, including the 12-day Iran–Israel war.
-A year of strikes between Israel and Hezbollah led to the Israeli invasion of Lebanon and ongoing Israeli operations in Syria, and contributed to the fall of the Assad regime.
-The war continues to have significant regional and international repercussions, with large protests worldwide calling for a ceasefire, as well as a surge of antisemitism and anti-Palestinian racism.
+The war has reverberated regionally, with "Axis of Resistance" groups across several Arab countries and Iran clashing with the US and Israel, including in the Twelve-Day War in 2025, and the 2026 Iran war.
+A year of strikes between Israel and Hezbollah led to wars in Lebanon in 2024 and in 2026, as well as ongoing Israeli operations in Syria, which contributed to the fall of the Assad regime.
+The war continues to have regional and international repercussions, with large protests worldwide as well as a surge of antisemitism and anti-Palestinian racism.

 Names

-The government of Israel referred to the conflict as the "Iron Swords war" (מלחמת חרבות ברזל) until October 2025, when it began using "War of Redemption".
+Palestinian militant groups refer to the conflict as the "battle of al-Aqsa Flood" (معركة طوفان الأقصى), in reference to Operation al-Aqsa Flood.
+The government of Israel referred to it as the "Iron Swords war" (מִלְחֲמֹת חַרְבוֹת בַּרְזֶל) until October 2025, when it began using "War of Redemption".
 Within Israel, it is popularly referred to as the "October 7 war".
 It has also been referred to as the "Simchat Torah war" because Hamas's attack began on the Jewish holiday of Simchat Torah.
-Palestinian militant groups refer to it as the "battle of al-Aqsa Flood" (معركة طوفان الأقصى), in reference to Operation al-Aqsa Flood.
-Media outlets have variably described it as the "Israel–Hamas war", "war on Gaza", "October 7 war", "second Nakba", or "Nakba 2023".
+Media outlets have variably described it as the "Israel–Hamas war", "war on Gaza", "October 7 war", and the "second Nakba".